Omar-kAhmed/alx-system_engineering-devops/0x01-shell_permissions/README.md

+#### This Directory Contains Some shell commands learned while working on ALX Software Engineering Program; It consists of various files numbered from 0 to 18 and each task is illustarted along with its file number in the following lines.

 0 - Create a script that changes your user ID to betty.

 1 - Write a script that prints the effective userid of the current user.